talhanoshahi/talhanoshahi/Readme.md

 <h3 align="center">Assalamualaikum 👋, I'm Muhammad Talha Noshahi</h3>

-<p>I have moved all my repositories from github to codeberg.
-You can access my account on codeberg through the following link "(Codeberg account)[https://codeberg.org/talhanoshahi]"</p>
+I have moved all my repositories from github to codeberg.
+You can access my account on codeberg through the following link "(Codeberg account)[https://codeberg.org/talhanoshahi]"